eshathakur/cse15l-lab-reports/LabReport1.md

 Then, to view your course-specific CSE15L account use this link: [Link](https://sdacs.ucsd.edu/~icc/index.php) the page should look like this:
 ![Image](AcctPage.png)
 For the username enter what comes before the '@' in your UCSD student email, for example my email is esthakur@ucsd.edu, my username is esthakur
 <br> For the password enter in your student PID (it starts with an A).
-Here is a link to reset your password, it includes images and directions that are very thorough: [Link](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view)
+Here is a link to a step-by-step tutorial to reset your password, it includes images and directions that are very thorough: [PasswordReset](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view)
 <br> You should set your password to something you will remember as you will have to enter it to log into the terminal.
 <br>
 <br> Next, to use ssh in VScode open the terminal and type in this command: ssh cs15lsp23zz@ieng6.ucsd.edu  and press enter